Tuesday, 19 December 2017

 insurance:

-an agreement in which you pay a company money and they pay your costs if you have an accident, injury, etc:
+which you pay a company money and they pay your costs if you have an accident,

 interest:

-2. money that you earn from keeping your money in an account in a bank or other financial organization.
+you earn from keeping your money in an account in a bank or other financial

 loan: